Pooled income fund

-A pooled income fund is a type of charitable mutual fund created from securities or cash donated by an individual, a family or a corporation to a charity, which is then invested to provide dividends for both the donor and charity.
+The Pooled Income Fund (PIF) is a type of charitable mutual fund or charitable trust that pools the securities or cash separately donated by an individual, a family or a corporation to a charity, which is then invested to provide dividends for both the donor's beneficiary and charity.
 The donations are irrevocable and tax-deductible and must be from personal assets.
 Capital gains taxes do not apply to securities donated to such a fund.
+The Pooled Income Fund was created by the Tax Reform Act of 1969 and is governed by IRS Section 642(c)(5).

-After a donor dies, the balance of their donation is given to a pre-determined qualified 501(c)(3) charitable organization (or several organizations).
+After a donor dies, the balance of their donation is given to a predetermined qualified 501(c)(3) charitable organization (or several organizations).
 Charities typically manage their own pooled income fund, and fund their operations through the donated securities.